DerekRin/portfolio-react/README.md

 I was scrapped for time and just made what I could

-this is a portfolio made with react
+this is a portfolio made with react.